The Eye and How We See

 What we think of as seeing is the result of a series of events that occur between the eye, the brain, and the outside world.
 Light reflected from an object passes through the cornea of the eye, moves through the lens which focuses it, and then reaches the retina at the very back where it meets with a thin layer of color-sensitive cells called the rods and cones.
 Because the light criss-crosses while going through the cornea, the retina “sees” the image upside down.
 The brain then “reads” the image right-side up.

-Eye diseases and conditions such as age-related macular degeneration, diabetes-related eye disease, glaucomam can cause permanent vision loss or blindness if not diagnosed and treated early.
+Eye diseases and conditions such as age-related macular degeneration, diabetes-related eye disease, glaucoma can cause permanent vision loss or blindness if not diagnosed and treated early.
 That’s why Prevent Blindness recommends that everyone receive a comprehensive eye exam through dilated pupils regularly as recommended by your eye doctor.

 Simulated vision loss from diabetes-related retinopathy